andrenoberto/PedeRapido/README.md

 This all has been built with help of Ionic 2 Framework and Apache Cordova.

-Built for a University project.
+Built for an University project.